swdrop/vs-archive-project/README.md

 - Review
 - Done

-**Contributors:** Please continue to update assignments and status levels as Issues are added and tasks progress.
+**@Contributors:** Please continue to update assignments and status levels as Issues are added and tasks progress.